volodymyrprokopyuk/kotlin-sdp/README.md

   supertype.
 Preconditions cannot be strengthened in a subtype.
 Postconditions cannot be weakened in a subtype.
 Supertype invariants must be preserved in a subtype
 - **ISP - Interface Segregation Principle**.
-Segregate one broad single interface into a set of smaller and highly cohesive interfaces so other program components depend only on small cohesive interfaces instead of depending on a single broad interface, and other program components won't be required to implement all the functionality of the broad interface
+Segregate one broad single interface into a set of smaller and highly cohesive interfaces, so other program components depend only on small cohesive interfaces instead of depending on a single broad interface, and other program components won't be required to implement all the functionality of the broad interface
 - **DIP - Dependency Inversion Principle**.
-Avoid tight coupling between modules with the mediation of an abstraction (interface) layer.
+Avoid tight coupling between modules with the mediation of an abstraction layer (interface).
 Each module should depend on an abstraction (interface), not other modules directly.
 The abstraction (interface) provides the behavior needed by the module through possibly multiple implementations.
 Common features should be consolidated in a shared abstractions